 - 100% medication free

-- 100% nett fish protein positive – they’re vegeterian so they produce more fish mass than they consume which is not the case with other farmed species such as salmon.
+- Nett fish protein positive – tilapia are vegetarian and so they produce more fish mass than they consume (which is not necessarily the case with other farmed species such as salmon).
 In an ever increasingly consumer conscious world, this is important.
-It’s actually ethically important anyway no matter who the consumer is.

 You are in the position to set your price because you have a unique ultra high quality product that you can sell.
 Do not forget that and do not be fooled into thinking you’re competing with some mystery Chinese imported product that no-one is able to tell you where it was produced, when it was farmed, if it was farmed, how it was produced and so forth.
 This is NOT your competition by any means.